The Big Fat Lie Exposed!

 During meals and shortly thereafter, our main source of triglyceride are chylomicrons, the blood-fat carriers.
 When we are sleeping, VLDL becomes our major source of triglyceride-rich lipoprotein.
 VLDL are very much like chylomicrons, except that they contain a little less triglyceride.
 However, primarily muscles and not fat tissue take up the fatty acid released from VLDL.
 This is an important distinction.
 Fatty acid released by the chylomicron is taken up mostly by fat cells, while fatty acids released by VLDL goes into the muscle cells.
 Furthermore, as the VLDL loses its triglyceride, the resulting VLDL remnants, instead of being removed in the liver as in the case of chylomicrons, is partially converted into LDL.
 The higher the LDL, the more likely it is that an excess amount of oxidized LDL cholesterol will be deposited into the endothelium, where fatty streaks and eventual plaque formation begins.

-Scientific evidence has proven that a diet rich in refined carbohydrate such as white bread and cakes, or starchy foods such as pasta, potato and rice breaks down into sugar quickly.
+Scientific evidence has proven that a diet rich in refined carbohydrates such as white bread and cakes, or starchy foods such as pasta, potato, and rice breaks down into sugar quickly.
 Excessive intakes will lead to an elevated blood sugar, especially after a meal.
 This type of diet will result in an increase of insulin secretion from the pancreas, as the body tries to restore the blood sugar down to a normal level.
-Insulin, in addition to its glucose lowering duty, will stimulate the liver to make more triglyceride and VLDL.
+Insulin, in addition to its glucose-lowering duty, will stimulate the liver to make more triglyceride and VLDL.
 One of the most important factors, that determine how much triglyceride your liver makes, are the daylong levels of insulin (an indication of the amount of carbohydrate you take) and fatty acids in your blood.
 The higher the insulin, the faster the assembly line of triglyceride production occurs in the liver from fatty acids and glycerol.
 A high insulin level also causes the fat cells to release more fatty acid from storage, making more fatty acids available for the liver to produce triglyceride.
 Concurrently, chronic high blood sugar can lead to a state of insulin resistance, which in turn leads to an abnormal increase in blood insulin level.
 This high insulin blood level triggers the liver’s production of triglyceride even further.
-In the Quebec Cardiovascular Study, it was found that for each 30% increase in insulin levels; there was a concurrent 70% increase in risk of heart disease over a five-year period.
+In the Quebec Cardiovascular Study, it was found that for each 30% increase in insulin levels; there was a concurrent 70% increase in the risk of heart disease over a five-year period.
 Carbohydrates increase sugar, and sugar increases insulin.
 It is therefore very important to normalize insulin levels by modulating carbohydrate intake.

 In addition to increased triglyceride production, a high insulin level also stimulates the liver to produce a large quantity of VLDL as well.
 This is the triglyceride carrier.
-When a high VLDL is released into the blood stream, it raises the blood triglyceride concentration, causing an increasing risk of coronary heart disease.
-A high VLDL in turn leads to a high LDL, as LDL is a metabolite of VLDL.
+When a high VLDL is released into the bloodstream, it raises the blood triglyceride concentration, causing an increasing risk of coronary heart disease.
+A high VLDL, in turn, leads to a high LDL, as LDL is a metabolite of VLDL.
 In this respect, we can now understand how a diet high in carbohydrates can lead to a rise in blood triglyceride and the “bad” LDL cholesterol.
 A diet high in saturated fats (commonly found in red meat) also increase triglyceride levels leading to an increase in “bad” LDL cholesterol.
 In other words, both an intake high in carbohydrates or saturated fats will lead to increased triglyceride production.

 A high triglyceride blood level is a strong and independent risk factor for heart attacks among middle-aged and elderly men.
 In fact, studies have shown that blood triglyceride level is a stronger risk factor than for total cholesterol alone.
 It is not known as to why women appear to be more immune to this other than postulations that the high level of estrogen may be acting as a protective factor.
 In this respect, the exact mechanism is still under investigation.

 It is naive to think that taking complex carbohydrates like fruits (high in fructose and glucose) instead of simple carbohydrates like cakes will reduce the level of sugar and reduced triglyceride level.
 This has been proven wrong.
 Fruits actually contain fructose which has the similar effect as glucose and sucrose contained in cakes, although the speed of breakdown of fructose is slower than glucose.
 The net result is very similar.
-Fruit , however, does offer a variety of other benefits , including fiber and antioxidants.
+Fruit, however, does offer a variety of other benefits, including fiber and antioxidants.
 Switching from cakes to high sugar content fruits such as watermelons will not bring down the triglyceride level.

 In a clinical trial conducted at the University of Minnesota, researchers reviewed 24 healthy adults who received one of two types of diets assigned randomly for a period of 6 weeks.
 After 6 weeks, the subjects were switched back to the other diet.
 The first diet provided 17% of energy as fructose and the other diet was sweetened with glucose and did not contain any fructose.
 Both diets contained common foods and nearly identical amounts of the macronutrients.
 The results showed that in men, the fructose diet raised plasma triglyceride levels by 32% from baseline, although interestingly there was no effect seen with the women being studied.